AvishkarPatil/JalWiKi/README.md

 - **REST APIs**: For communication between frontend and backend.

-For any questions or support, please feel free to reach out to me.
+For any questions or support, please feel free to reach out to me.<a href="mailto:itsaitsavipatil@gmail.com">itsaitsavipatil@gmail.com</a>

 <h6><p><i>This project is licensed under the <strong>MIT License</strong>.</i></p></h6>